 - Credit cannot be given twice for the same learning experience.

 - If a student wants to appeal the decision on how much credit was awarded (or not awarded), he may do so.
 In such a case, his Dean or Faculty Advisor will take the documentation to two additional qualified instructors and together as a team they will reach an agreement on the credits to be awarded.
 This decision will be final and binding.

 - A deposit of $100 is to be submitted along with your documentation for life experience credit.
 After the Dean evaluates your portfolio, you will be charged $20 per life experience credit received.
 The $100 deposit will be applied toward this charge.

 - A limit of one-quarter of the total credits received toward any degree may be achieved through life experience credits.

-- You may purchase a Life Experience Portfolio for $15 ($10 + $5 S&H within U.S.), or simply follow the instructions in the sample format below.
+- You may purchase a Life Experience Portfolio for $10 + S&H by checking the appropriate box for LIF100 on the New Student Application, the course order form, or simply follow the instructions in the sample format below.

 As I completed my Life Experience Portfolio there was great joy as I recalled many opportunities that have been afforded to me over the years.
 I came to realize many opportunities led to additional opportunities.
 The most interesting fact I uncovered was my gifting for administration, research and teaching.
 When I took the course Gifted to Succeed, I was surprised to discover my strongest heart motivations were for the whole and truth.
 It seems I have been exercising giftings that go along with these my whole life.
 I shouldn’t have been so surprised when I took your course.